Update: Seismic blasting and offshore drilling have been indefinitely suspended in the Atlantic.

 Photos courtesy of Hurricane Creekkeeper

-So what is Seismic Blasting?
-It is an explosion, the loudest sound in the oceans.
 Blasts are 100,000x the decibel intensity of a jet engine taking off and can travel for several miles.
-Think of this type of sound explosion in your living room, then imagine it occurring every 10 seconds, 24 hours per day, 7 days a week for months on end.
+Blasts may occur every 10 seconds, 24 hours per day, 7 days a week for months on end.

 Marine mammals rely on sound for vital behaviors such as feeding, communication, and navigation.
-The release of seismic air blasts, repeatedly, every 10 seconds for indeterminate amounts of time will disrupt these functions, affecting populations for years to come.
+Blasts will disrupt these behaviors affecting populations for years to come.
 The federal government has determined we can expect harm to marine mammals by the hundred thousand, including the critically endangered Right Whale.

 Coastal North Carolinians are dependent on fishing.
 This industry, along with tourism brings in billions of dollars annually.
 There is evidence that seismic airgun blasting can reduce catch rates up 50% on average for thousands of square miles.